Housekeeping Safety · 2–5 min toolbox talk

 Key Hazards

-- Trips from tangled hoses
+- Trips from hoses across walkways or work areas

 2–3 Minute Talk Script